 Most herniated discs heal after a few months of nonsurgical treatment.
 Your doctor may recommend treatment options, but only you can decide whether surgery is right for you.
 Be sure to consider all the risks and benefits before making your decision.
-Only 10% of people with herniated disc problems have enough pain after 6 weeks of nonsurgical treatment to consider surgery.
+Only 10% of people with herniated disc problems have enough pain after 6 weeks of conservative treatment to consider surgery.

 Who performs the procedure?

 A neurosurgeon or an orthopedic surgeon can perform spine surgery.
 Many spine surgeons have specialized training in complex spine surgery.
 Ask your surgeon about their training, especially if your case is complex or you’ve had more than one spinal surgery.